Have you ever used your electric smoker and felt like something was missing from your smoked beef or pork?

-Should I soak the wood pellets with water first?
+Should I soak the wood chips with water first?

-No. We do not recommend soaking the chips in water.
+No. We do not recommend soaking wood chips in water.
 The dry wood chunks will last longer and get hotter if you don’t soak them.
-They should reach about 250 degrees (121 C) in order for them to get hot enough to smolder.
+They should reach about 250 degrees (121 C) to get enough hot air produced for smoking.

-What type of wood chips are best for smoking?
+What type of wood pellets are best for smoking?

-If you will be smoking meat for many hours, then we recommend using high-quality wood chips in electric smokers.
-With these smokers, wood chips that come in a variety of flavors are way much better.
+If you smoke meat for many hours, we recommend using high-quality wood pellets in electric smokers.
+With these pellet smokers, wood pellets that come in various rich smoky flavor options are better.
 For example, applewood or hickory is best for pork.
 Mesquite and pecan wood chunks are best for red meat.

-How often should you add wood chips to your electric smoker?
+How often should you add wood pellets to your electric smoker?

-It depends on how many hours you plan to cook your meat.
-If the chips are starting to burn out, then it is time to add more.
-We recommend checking the chips every couple of hours at least.
+It depends on how many hours you plan to cook your meat in an electric smoker.
+If the wood pellets are starting to burn out, it is time to add more.
+We recommend checking every couple of hours at least.

-Once I found out how simple it was to add any type of wood chip to my electric smoker, I never looked back.
-No matter what I’m smoking or for how long, I’ll always add wood chunks to enhance the flavors and tenderness of my BBQ.
+No matter what I’m smoking or for how long, I’ll always add wood pellets in an electric smoker to enhance the smoky flavor and tenderness of my BBQ.

-Everyone on the Carnivore Style team agreed, so that’s why we wanted to give you a guide for how to use wood chips in your electric smoker.
+Everyone on the Carnivore Style team agreed, so that’s why we wanted to give you a guide on how to use wood chips in your electric smoker.